EvanHei/FileLocker/README.md

 - **Encrypt**: launches the [**Encrypt Form**](#encrypt-form).
 - **Decrypt**: launches the [**Decrypt Form**](#decrypt-form).
 - **🗑️**: shreds a file by overwriting its contents with random data and then deleting.
-- 📥: imports a chosen file archive.
+- 📥: imports a .zip archive.
-- 📤: exports the selected file.
+- 📤: exports the selected file into a .zip archive.
 - **User Guide 📖**: opens the GitHub repository in the default browser.
 - **File List**: right click on a file to display options, or drag and drop files onto the panel to add them.